 Steps to Keep the Eyes Clean and Odor Free

-- Keep the hair around the eyes trimmed as short as possible.
+- As home maintenance, keep the hair around the eyes trimmed as short as possible.

 - Daily washing of the area, 1 to 2 times a day.
-Over the counter, optical (eye-safe) wipes and cleansers are safe to use to keep the eye area clean and odor free.
-Example: Optixcare Eye Cleaner (compare prices.)
+Over the counter, optical (eye-safe) wipes and cleansers are safe to use to keep the eye area clean and odor free, such as Optixcare Eye Cleaner.

 - Veterinary ophthalmic antibiotics prescribed by your veterinarian may be used both in the eye and on the surrounding skin.